jwhitlock/test-fake-gcs/README.md

 ===================================

-[fsouza/fake-gcs-server] is a Go library providing a fake Google Cloud Storage (GCS) API server, intended for testing. [teone/gc-fake-storage] dockerizes it as a server, available at [matteoscandolo/gc-fake-storage].
+[fsouza/fake-gcs-server] is a Go library providing a fake Google Cloud Storage (GCS) API server.
-[jwhitlock/gc-fake-storage] is a fork that keeps up-to-date with `fake-gcs-server`.

 This project demonstrates using the Docker image with the [Python library for Google Cloud Storage], with customizations in a derived ``FakeClient``.